- Where to go

 The crown jewel of Sweden’s art museums is the iconic Nationalmuseum in the capital of Stockholm.
 Since its establishment in 1866, it has served as a premier setting for masterworks in painting, sculpture, art and design dating from the 1500s to the 1900s.

-Learn about the cultural history of wine and spirits in Sweden at Spritmuseum in Stockholm.
+Learn about the cultural history of wine and spirits in Sweden at The Museum of Spirits ('Spritmuseum') in Stockholm.

 Photo: Agence les Conteurs

 A museum about Swedes’ relationship to spirits?
-Yes, but the Museum of Spirits is much more than that - there are interesting exhibitions throughout the year and a restaurant serving craft drinks and outstanding food.
+Yes, but The Museum of Spirits is much more than that – there are interesting exhibitions throughout the year and a bar that lets you experience the taste of Sweden through their tasting trays.

-A cemetery might not be on the top of the list when you travel, but Skogskyrkogården (the Woodland Cemetery) in Stockholm offers a unique architecture experience and is a Unesco World Heritage site.
+A cemetery might not be on the top of the list when you travel, but The Woodland Cemetery ('Skogskyrkogården') in Stockholm offers a unique architectural experience and is a UNESCO World Heritage Site.

-The home of Carl and Karin Larsson, Dalarna
+The home of Carl and Karin Larsson in Dalarna

 This colourful artist couple’s house is perhaps Sweden’s most famous home and has become an icon for Swedish interior design.